-• Compelling Evidence of Interaction or Common Interests-In lieu of a statistical area as defined above, this option applies when an area is substantially a Core Based Statistical Area or Combined Statistical Area, but also has an additional portion falling outside, and which is immediately adjacent to, the Core Based Statistical Area or Combined Statistical Area, and thus may demonstrate a sufficient level of interaction to qualify as a local community.
-For these situations, applicants have the option of submitting a narrative to NCUA to discuss how the residents meet the requirements for being a local community.
+• Compelling Evidence of Interaction or Common Interests-In lieu of a statistical area as defined above, this option applies only to the addition of an immediately adjacent area falling outside a Single Political Jurisdiction, Core Based Statistical Area or Combined Statistical Area, and thus may demonstrate a sufficient level of interaction to qualify as a local community.
+For these situations, applicants have the option of submitting a narrative to NCUA to address how the residents meet the requirements for being a local community.
+The Office of Consumer Financial Protection and Access will issue additional guidance to help a credit union develop its written narrative.
 NCUA will base its decision on a consideration of the following factors with respect to the proposed service area in its entirety: